m-language/m/docs/tutorial/intro.rst

 Despite this emphasis on simplicity, M maintains (and even exceeds) the expressiveness of most other programming languages.
-The ability to define new features in M makes adding "missing" ones simple, and no tooling needs to be updated to support them.
+The ability to define new features in M makes adding missing ones simple, and no tooling needs to be updated to support them.
 Modifications of features can be used along side one another, and complete paradigm switches can be made local to a single function.